isomerpages/ema-pl/_events/segc-youth/winners.md

 </div>

 <div style="text-align: center;">
-    Team Young Inventors showcased their creativity by using Vehicle to Grid Technology to enable fully charged EVs to feed energy back to the grid, reducing grid constraint in a sustainable way.
+    Team Young Inventors showcased their creativity using Vehicle to Grid Technology to enable fully charged EVs to feed energy back to the grid through a solar cover device, reducing grid constraint in a sustainable and cost-effective way.
 </div>

 <br/>